alpersonalwebsite/git/00_1_ssh-key-and-gh.md

 Let's clone a repository to ensure that everything works as expected.

-### Clonning with SSH
+### Cloning with SSH
-This requires private key locally and public key on GitHub
+This requires a private key locally and a public key on GitHub

 ```shell
 git clone git@github.com:user-or-organization/repo.git
 ```

-### Clonning with HTTPS
+### Cloning with HTTPS
 This requires a token with the proper permissions

 First, let's generate a token (for more information about the usage of tokens instead of passwords, check: https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls)